Elliott Brown (gridiron football)

-Elliott Brown (born February 2, 1998) is an American professional football linebacker for the Arizona Cardinals of the National Football League (NFL).
-He played college football for the Virginia Cavaliers.
-He was also a defensive end for the Edmonton Elks of the Canadian Football League (CFL).
+Elliott Brown (born February 2, 1998) is an American professional football outside linebacker.
+He played college football for the Virginia Cavaliers and has also played for the Edmonton Elks of the Canadian Football League (CFL).

 Early life

 Elliott Brown was born on February 2, 1998, in Odenton, Maryland.
 He first played high school football at Charles Herbert Flowers High School in Springdale, Maryland, as a wide receiver.
 He caught 12 passes for 87 yards and one touchdown his senior year in 2015.
 Brown also participated in basketball and track at Flowers High.

 Brown then spent a postgraduate year at the Taft School in Watertown, Connecticut, in 2016.
 He continued in all three sports at Taft.
 In football, he caught 53 passes for 504 yards and five touchdowns on offense while also posting two sacks on defense.
 He was rated a three-star recruit by ESPN.com and a two-star recruit by both Scout.com and 247Sports.com.